halide-template/halide_template/README.md

 - `single_module.py`: This script is designed to modify Simulink Coder function files and Halide generator templates.
 It automatically updates these elements based on the parameters obtained, ensuring that changes are applied consistently and accurately.

+- `extractDimension.m` and `extractSignalDimension.m`: These scripts are used to extract data from Simulink models and output it in TXT file format. extractDimension.m is a script for mixed models, while extractSignalDimension.m is for single models.

+- `get_single_txt_data.py` and `get_txt_data.py`: These scripts are used for extracting parameters from single and composite models from TXT file, respectively.
+The extracted data is outputted into an Excel spreadsheet.